thomasdebelle/Transmission-Interface-Binder/README.md

 A device interface of your choice is monitored by the application in the background for changes.
 If the interface is created, destroyed or altered (IP change), its local IP will be retrieved and written into the BindIPV4Address field of the Transmission configuration file.
 If this happens while Transmission is running, Transmission will be gracefully restarted and will then bind to the newly provided IP address.

-**If VPN disconnects while Transmission is open and the Interface Binder is running, will traffic revert to my default network?**
+**If my VPN disconnects while Transmission is open and the Interface Binder is running, will traffic revert to my default network?**

 **No.** When Transmission first starts it will bind to the IP address of your selected interface.
 If that IP address and interface disappear, it will stay bound to it but no traffic will pass through.
 You will see your seeders disconnect and any outgoing connections dropped.